 For (gar) - always pause to ponder this term of explanation.

-Sick (770) (astheneo [word study] from a = without + sthénos = strength, bodily vigor) means to be diseased, enfeebled, weak, without strength.
+Sick (770) (astheneo from a = without + sthénos = strength, bodily vigor) means to be diseased, enfeebled, weak, without strength.

-Spurgeon on God had mercy - Lazarus of Bethany, Dorcas, Epaphroditus, and Trophimus are a few of that great host of sick folk whom the Lord loves in their sicknesses, for whom the promise was written that the Lord “sustains him on his sick bed.
-In his illness, you restore to health” (Ps 41:3).
+Spurgeon on God had mercy - Lazarus of Bethany, Dorcas, Epaphroditus, and Trophimus are a few of that great host of sick folk whom the Lord loves in their sicknesses, for whom the promise was written that “The LORD will sustain him upon his sickbed; In his illness, You restore him to health.”
+(Ps 41:3).

-Mercy (1653) (eleeo [word study] from eleos [word study] = mercy) means to show compassion and extend help for the consequences of sin.
-When God spares a person from death it is always a reflection of His mercy, because “the wages of sin is death” (see note Romans 6:23) and every human being is a sinner (see note Romans 3:23).
+Mercy (1653) (eleeo from eleos = mercy) means to show compassion and extend help for the consequences of sin.
+The idea of mercy is to show kindness or concern for someone in serious need or to give help to the wretched, to relieve the miserable.
+When God spares a person from death it is always a reflection of His mercy, because “the wages of sin is death” (Ro 6:23-note) and every human being is a sinner (Ro 3:23-note).

 What a rugged, precipitous, ungainly pass is that Col D'Obbia!
 It was shrewd common sense, and true humanity which suggested the erection of that poor little hospice at the summit.
 Never was a shelter more opportune, a refuge more welcome.
 One could not have expected to find a retreat in so desolate a region, but there it was, and we were received into it with cordiality.
 The great Lord of pilgrims has taken care that in the hardest parts of our road to the Celestial City there should be blessed resting places, where beneath the shade of promises, weary ones may repose within the shelter of love.
 God's hospice may be confidently looked for whenever the way is more than ordinarily difficult.